 - Motorists and their passengers must check for passing bicyclists before opening their door.
 Motorists and their passengers can be ticketed and fined up to $100 for opening car or truck doors into the path of any other traffic, including bicycles and pedestrians.

-- Motorists must pass at a safe distance.
+- Motorists must pass at a safe distance of 4 feet.
 If the lane is too narrow to pass safely, the motorist must use another lane to pass, or, if that is also unsafe, the motorist must wait until it is safe to pass.

 - Motorists are prohibited from making abrupt right turns (“right hooks”) at intersections and driveways after passing a cyclist.